avorapattanapong/CSV-Parser/Readme.md

 ## Things To Improve
 1. There are multiple places that can be factored out to reduce code duplication
-2. Exceptions can be factored out to a more generic type instead of Users related exceptions
+2. Exceptions can be factored out to a more generic type instead of service related exceptions
-3. Handle unique constraints in the database, current setup does not have any unique fields other than id
-4. Add unit tests to both frontend and backend
+3. Add unit tests to frontend
-5. React app dockerfile is not production-ready, it is currently setup to run in dev environment
+4. React app dockerfile is not production-ready, it is currently setup to run in dev environment
-6. Performance may not be up to par
+5. Performance may not be up to par
-7. React app is created in Nextjs, which I do not have much experience with.
+6. React app is created in Nextjs, which I do not have much experience with.
 With more time, I could optimize the setup and improve the performance, utilizing Nextjs.
-8. UI can be cleaned up a little more.
+7. UI can be cleaned up a little more.
-9. Error handling on the UI is missing.
+8. Error handling on the UI is missing.
-10. The UI doesn't have a way to test retrieving a log by id.
-Accessible through `GET http://localhost:8081/logs/{id}`
-11. Linting should be configured to help maintain code formatting
+9. Linting should be configured to help maintain code formatting
-12. Add log modal should use a date picker for birthdate field.